xArm-Developer/xarm_ros/ReadMe.md

    * Add Moveit! planner support to control Gazebo virtual model and real xArm, but the two can not launch together.
    * Direct control of real xArm through Moveit GUI is still in beta version, please use it with special care.
    * Add xArm hardware interface to use ROS position_controllers/JointTrajectoryController on real robot.
-   * Add xArm 6 simulation/real robot control support.
+   * Add xArm 6 and xArm 5 simulation/real robot control support.
    * Add simulation model of xArm Gripper.

 # 3. Preparations before using this package